 Assuming the draft bill becomes law, any overseas entity wishing to purchase UK property that does not fall within the stated exemptions will be required to provide details of the ultimate beneficial owners to Companies House, to be entered on the Overseas Register.

-Pieter Boodt, a senior associate in our real estate team, discusses how this overseas register may affect investors who prefer to conduct their business legally but privately, and whether this will lead to a decrease in future overseas investment in the UK.
+Pieter Boodt, a partner in our real estate team, discusses how this overseas register may affect investors who prefer to conduct their business legally but privately, and whether this will lead to a decrease in future overseas investment in the UK.

 How transparent should UK property ownership be? is available to read on the React News website.
 However, you must be a subscriber to read this content.

-Pieter is a senior associate in the real estate team.
+Pieter is a partner in the real estate team.
 He advises on a broad range of commercial and residential real estate transactions, including acquisitions, disposals, landlord and tenant matters, development and real estate finance.